Gate Resizer#

 Buffer Ports#

 The buffer_ports -inputs command adds a buffer between the input and its loads.
 The buffer_ports -outputs adds a buffer between the port driver and the output port.
 Inserting buffers on input and output ports makes the block input capacitances and output drives independent of the block internals.
+It uses the buffer library cell defined by -buffer_cell if it is given.

 buffer_ports